albert-decatur/va-doc-data/README.md

 * some practitioners are seen, in the words of the Beatles, "8 days a week."
 This is because 'None' is one of their entires in addition to every day of the week
 * some language entries mistakenly used the names of the languages rather than the codes - this has not been accounted for
 * the column pp_percent_location is original, and probably more useful than count_pp_days_seen which is derived
+* ~1500 unique addresses are not so far geocoded here for main_out - these are often references to a city, a PO box, or a university healthcare system

 ## TODO